Egypt

-The Government in Egypt
+The Government and Political System in Egypt

 Egypt is a democratic republic.
 The Egyptian Constitution provides for a strong executive.
 Authority is vested in an elected president who can appoint one or more vice presidents, a prime minister, and a cabinet.
 Egypt's legislative body, the People's Assembly, has 454 members, of whom 444 are popularly elected and 10 are appointed by the president.
 The constitution reserves 50% of the assembly seats for "workers and peasants."